 The concept of thinking in a spatial, rather than linear manner is at the very heart of holomentation.
 While the clock and calendar seem to remind us that things move in a forward, linear manner, holography teaches us that time (past, present and future) exist simultaneously.
 While Newtonian physics states "what goes up, must come down", holography teaches us that up and down are useless terms that should be replaced by inward or outward -- enfolding/unfolding.
 When you throw a ball "up" into the air, it doesn't really go up, it goes out -- away from the Earth.

 Space.
 Time.
 Physical and non-physical.
 These are all part of holography.
 A big part.
 Whether a hologram is an abstract work of art depicting these principles, or an embossed hologram on a box of cereal, this bigger "holo-view" is there also.
 Waiting.
-Holding steadfast while a generation evolves and becomes conscious of the cosmic implications of this most profound medium.
+Holding steadfast while a new generation becomes conscious of the cosmic implications of this most profound medium.

 As it was for the evolution of color-sense, so shall it be for the evolution of holo-sense.
 Just as each of our mental faculties has its own average age for appearing from the time of birth, when a new faculty appears in a race it will be found in one individual, later in a few individuals and still later in half the members; and so on, until it permeates the race to such a degree that an individual who misses having the faculty is regarded as "deficient".

 Yes, holography is more than holograms on the wall.
 It contains answers to many bigger, perplexing questions.
 But the biggest question of all is: "When will this holo-consciousness become assimilated into the collective minds of all?".
 This era, when finally realized, will truly become known as the golden age of holography.